WebOrigami/docs/src/content/pattern/serve.md

 Let's build a small graph server directly on top of Node's `http` API.
 (If we were already using a server like [Express](https://expressjs.com/), it would be straightforward to adapt this same idea into a server middleware function that handles a specific portion of a larger site.)

-Using the Explorable interface to model the graph will let us browse content regardless of how that content is stored or generated.
+Using the AsyncDictionary interface to model the graph will let us browse content regardless of how that content is stored or generated.

 ## Treat a URL as a series of graph keys